 Ultimately, whether or not to join a union is a decision for you.

-There are lots of unions.
+There are lots of unions, which may leave you wondering "which trade union should I join?".
 They work together under the Trades Union Congress (TUC).

 You can complete this questionnaire on the TUC website to find out which union is for you.